houseofsuns/pypi/README.md

 ```

 This is currently an experimental project and updated on a best effort
-basis (aiming for roughly daily).
-The repository may also move in the
+basis (aiming for roughly every few days).
+The repository may also move
-future if a better hosting option than GitHub is determined.
+in the future if a better hosting option than GitHub is determined.

 Note that due to the size of PyPI this repository has several limitations:
 * only the 65535 most downloaded packages are included to keep the